western/http-here/README.md

 ## Thumbnails support

 For document preview you need `libreoffice` package.
-Formats `pdf, rtf, doc, docx, xls, xlsx, odt, ods`
+Formats `pdf, rtf, doc, docx, xls, xlsx, odt, ods`.

+For `jpg, gif, png` you not need anything.

+All previews generate during first view.
+One time.

 ## Linux packages needs for full functional